 - Experimental Group: This group receives the new treatment being tested (like the new fertilizer).

 - Control Group: This group receives either a placebo (a fake treatment with no activeWhen scientists talk about “active forms” of vitamins and nutrients, they’re referring to the versions that your body can readily use to perform its functions.
 Imagine vitamins and minerals as a team of workers.
-Some might need some preparation or… Read More ingredients), the standard treatment, or no treatment at all (like the usual fertilizer).
+Some might need some preparation or conversion before they can get to work, while others are… Read More ingredients), the standard treatment, or no treatment at all (like the usual fertilizer).

 Etymology and History: